 Initially, emeralds from the New World were worn exclusively by members of the Spanish royalty.
 The fashion at Castile in the 16th century was for dark clothes with white lace collars so tall that only the face and hands were exposed.
 Emerald jewelry helped to brighten the drab attire.
 By the end of the 16th century, this style had spread to nearly all the European courts, as did the craving for emeralds.

 17th and 18th Century Jewelry Traditions

 Around the first quarter of the 17th century, women reacted against the stifling dresses and multitudinous ornaments that had characterized the Renaissance style.
 Fashions emphasized instead soft, flowing draperies and simpler jewels to match.

-Men wore elaborate buckles on shoes, at the waist, and to fasten bands of velvet or embroidered cloth around the neck and the wrists.
+Men wore elaborate buckles on shoes, at the waist, on their hats, and to fasten bands of velvet or embroidered cloth around the neck and the wrists.